jrihon/thesis/chapters/02_chapter/02_methods.typ

 //
 //
 //
-=== Characterisation of the nucleosides through Quantum Mechanics The conformational sampling method has been previously reported and applied on DNA, RNA, HNA and dXyNA, in Mattelaer _et al._ #mcite(("Mattelaer2021efficient"), biblio).
+=== Characterisation of the nucleosides through quantum mechanics The conformational sampling method has been previously reported and applied on DNA, RNA, HNA and dXyNA, in Mattelaer _et al._ #mcite(("Mattelaer2021efficient"), biblio).
 For MNA, the Cremer-Pople (CP) coordinates can be reversed engineered to Strauss-Pickett (SP) improper dihedrals (#link("https://github.com/Marcello-Sega/sugar-puckering")[github.com/Marcello-Sega/sugar-puckering]), by generating equidistributed coordinate points on the surface of a sphere
 #mcite(("Deserno2004generate"), biblio).
 The generated spherical coordinates ($r$, $theta$, $phi$) are converted to local elevation (z#sub("j")) from a mean plane per respective atom #mcite(("Cremer1975general"), biblio), by assuming bond lengths and angles, which positions the atoms in the ring in cartesian space.
 From the atomic coordinates, the improper dihedrals ($alpha_1$, $alpha_2$, $alpha_3$) can be calculated for #mcite(("Strauss1970conformational"), biblio).
 Graphical representations of these formalisms have been added (@fig-sixring, @fig-spimpropers).